 How will I feel after the massage or bodywork session?

 Most people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity which can last for days.
 After a lymphatic session, you could feel lighter and deeply relaxed however you could feel a little nauseated due to the detoxification and most likely will have to use the restroom.

 What are the benefits of massage and bodywork?

-The benefits of lymphatic massage include detoxification for the body, it increases the immune system effectiveness, reduce illnesses and eliminates acute and chronic swelling.
+The benefits of Manual Lymphatic Drainage include detoxification for the body, an increase of the immune system's effectiveness, reduced illnesses and eliminating acute and chronic swelling.
 Swedish and Oncology massage can help release chronic muscular tension and pain, improve circulation, increase joint flexibility, reduce mental and physical fatigue and stress, promote faster healing of injured muscular tissue, improve posture, and reduce blood pressure.
 Massage and bodywork is also known to promote better sleep, improve concentration, reduce anxiety and create an overall sense of well-being.

 How many sessions are recommended?

 When receiving MLD (Manual Lymphatic Drainage), it is recommended to receive 3 sessions within a two week period.
 This allows the lymphatic system an opportunity to get clear and working smoothly.
 The second and third sessions allow for a deeper cleansing.
 Please see here for special first time client pricing.

 Post surgical recommendations are in line with your surgeons recommendations and the way your body reacts and heals from the trauma.
 The more extensive the work, the more sessions recommended.
 See Dr. Wolf's recommendation here.
 Please call the office (623)249-8555 to inquire about special pre and post-surgical pricing.